Lightyear Investing App Review

 Provider: Lightyear

-Verdict: Lightyear is one of the better free investing apps as they provide access to US stocks and local markets with FX fees as low as 0.35%.
+Verdict: Lightyear is one of the better free investing apps as it provides access to US stocks and local markets with FX fees as low as 0.35%.
 Lightyear is a new investment app that offers low cost investing in UK, European and US shares.
 The company was founded by one of the first Wise (Transferwise) employees, Martin Sokk with a similar objective of making investing as cheap and easy as possible.

 Capital at risk.

-Is Lightyear good for investing?
+Is Lightyear Good for Investing?

-They charge, 0.35%, which is higher than Interactive Brokers’ 0.02% but much lower than the 0.5% charged by AJ BellSaxo Markets and IG, or the 1% from Hargreaves Lansdown and Interactive Investor.
+Lightyear charges 0.35% for converting money into USD and EUR, which is higher than Interactive Brokers’ 0.02% but much lower than the 0.5% charged by AJ BellSaxo Markets and IG, or the 1% from Hargreaves Lansdown and Interactive Investor.

 One of the other really cool things about Lightyear is that you can listen to earnings calls directly on the app.